Tennessee State Route 24: Wilson County

 US 70/SR 24 then cross into Wilson County, leaving Hermitage and the Nashville area.
 It then passes through Green Hill and Mount Juliet, having an intersection with SR 171, before going through some countryside and having an interchange with SR 109 in Martha.
 It then goes through some more countryside before entering Lebanon.
 It passes by a few businesses before US 70 and SR 24 split at an intersection with SR 26 and US 70 Bus, with US 70 bypassing downtown to the north along SR 26 and SR 24 follows US 70 Bus through downtown.
 It then passes by some more businesses before going through some neighborhoods and entering downtown and having an intersection with US 231/SR 10 at an historic traffic circle and business district.
-It then becomes concurrent with SR 266 shortly afterwards, before going through some more neighborhoods before coming to an intersection with US 70/US 70N/SR 26/SR 141, with US 70 Bus and SR 266 ending and SR 24 continues east along US 70N.
+It then becomes concurrent with SR 266 shortly afterward, before going through some more neighborhoods before coming to an intersection with US 70/US 70N/SR 26/SR 141, with US 70 Bus and SR 266 ending and SR 24 continues east along US 70N.
 It then passes a few more businesses before leaving Lebanon and continuing through countryside.

 Smith County

 It then crosses into Smith County and starts paralleling the Cumberland River to pass through Rome and enter South Carthage.
 It then passes through downtown before coming to an interchange with SR 25 and SR 53, just across the river from downtown Carthage, the county seat.
-They then go east, concurrent with SR 53, through countryside as it leaves South Carthage and crosses the Caney Fork River before going through Elmwood and having an intersection with SR 264.
-It then leaves the Cumberland River, now Cordell Hull Lake, as it begins entering mountains and narrows and becomes curvy as it begins to cross over the Highland Rim.
+They then go east, concurrent with SR 53, through the countryside as it leaves South Carthage and crosses the Caney Fork River before going through Elmwood and having an intersection with SR 264.
+It then leaves the Cumberland River, now Cordell Hull Lake, as it begins entering mountains and narrows, and becomes curvy as it begins to cross over the Highland Rim.
 It then passes through Chestnut Mound, where SR 53 separates and turns north.
 It then rises in elevation, as it enters the Cumberland Plateau, and crosses into Putnam County.